-In the unlikely event of a disaster occurring that affects BellSouth's long-term ability to deliver traffic to a Competitive Local Exchange Carrier (CLEC), general procedures have been developed to hasten the recovery process.
-Since each location is different and could be affected by an assortment of potential problems, a detailed recovery plan is impractical.
+In the unlikely event of a disaster occurring that affects CenturyTel of Ooletewah - Collegedale, Inc., CenturyTel of Adamsville, Inc. and/or CenturyTel of Claiborne, Inc.'s (CenturyTel) long-term ability to deliver traffic to a competitive Local Exchange Carrier (CLEC), general procedures have been developed to hasten the recovery process.
+Since each location is different and could be affected by an assortment of potential problems a detailed recovery plan is impractical.
 However, in the process of reviewing recovery activities for specific locations, some basic procedures emerge that appear to be common in most cases.

 These general procedures should apply to any disaster that affects the delivery of traffic for an extended time period.
-Each CLEC will be given the same parity consideration during an outage and service will be restored as quickly as possible.
+Each CLEC will be given the same consideration during an outage and service will be restored as quickly as possible.